JOIN OUR TEAM

 John Lopez

-Jeff is a San Diego native and has been an actor and performer from an early age, studying Theatre at the San Diego School of Creative and Performing Arts where he was first introduced to improv games as warm-ups and cast party shenanigans.
-He holds a Bachelor of Science degree in Television, Film and New Media from San Diego State University with Emphasis in Critical Studies, which means he’s talked a lot about the Kuleshov Effect.
-For years, he had played the beloved SeaWorld character Biff, among many others, to crowds of thousands and crowds of ones, always with the same amount of comedic zeal and commitment.
-While at SeaWorld, he also produced and directed award-winning shows and events and created the story treatment for a new children’s playland, Ocean Explorer, in San Diego and Kraken: Unleashed VR in Orlando.
+Jeff is a San Diego native and has been an actor and performer from an early age, studying Theatre at the San Diego School of Creative and Performing Arts and holds a Bachelor of Science degree in Television, Film and New Media from San Diego State University with Emphasis in Critical Studies.
+For years, he had played the beloved SeaWorld character Biff, among many others, where he also produced and directed award-winning shows and events and created the story treatment for a new children’s playland, Ocean Explorer.
 He thrives on creating fun experiences for people of all ages to enjoy and laugh about.

 Jeff Hillman